ASPhillips8/phase-3-ruby-project/README.md

   - Display a list of rentals with customer and tool details.
   - Create, update, or delete rental records.
+    - update tool availablity and amount customer owes on Rentals Create and Update

 - **Statistics**
   - View key business metrics and statistics.